saun4app/hello-d3-es6-gulp-rollup/README.md

 ```
 in `index.html`.

 There are discussions about this (or similar) issues.
 I have not found a clean solution yet, and have spent enough time on this for now.
-Any suggestions would be appreciated.
+Any suggestions would be greatly appreciated.
 - https://code.lengstorf.com/learn-rollup-js/
 - https://github.com/rollup/rollup/issues/592
 - https://github.com/rollup/rollup-plugin-commonjs/issues/6